WATechnology STOP Wasting Shielding Gas

 Strength:

 Strength is a measure of how much load is required to break a piece of steel.
 If a bar 1 inch square is pulled apart then the load in pounds required to break the bar is measured.
 For example for ordinary steel the load might be 40,000 pounds to break the bar.
 For Normalized 4130 which is typically what is used for some race car chasses it might be 95,000 pounds.
 For properly quenched and tempered 4130 in might be 150,000 pounds.
 If the bar was just quenched in water after heating it to 1600 degs F it might require 250,000 pounds.
 Since the bar is 1 inch square the strength of the Normalized 4130 is therefore 95,000 pounds per square inch (psi.)
 However a quality design does not allow the material to approach the breaking point.
 What is preferred is the material should be loaded so that when the load is removed it returns to its original shape.
 This is referred to as the yield point or yield strength.
 Or sometimes said another way, before the material has exceeded its elastic limit.
-It can also be measured in psi.
+It is also be measured in psi.
 For a quality structural steel the yield strength is usually about 85% of the ultimate strength.
 All structural designs also have a safety factor applied so the design maximum stress might be 1/2 the yield strength etc.

-NASCAR requires the use of only carbon steel for their structural tubing believing in a bend before break philosophy.
+NASCAR requires the use of only carbon steel for the structural tubing believing in a bend before break philosophy.
 A visit to the Darlington NASCAR Racetrack Museum shows some clear examples of cars that had bad crashes but the structural tubing and roll cage, although severely bent did not break.
 Welds (made with MIG welding) are sufficiently large and ductile that they bent and also did not fail!

 Hardness: